-In order to support increased pay for Burien workers, the Burien City Council passed Ordinance No. 837 on March 18, 2024, establishing a citywide minimum wage in Burien.
-The new minimum wage will be among the highest in the nation and will increase annually based on a cost of living adjustment.
+In order to support increased pay for Burien workers, the Burien City Council passed Ordinance No. 855 on October 28, 2024, establishing a citywide minimum wage in Burien.
+The new minimum wage will be the highest in the nation and will increase annually based on a cost of living adjustment.

 The City of Burien was one of a very few cities in Washington to pass a higher local minimum wage through Council action.
 The City then maintains local authority to make changes to the policy based on future needs and Council action.